ianchak/stati/docs-site/site/core-concepts/overview.md

 - Fast development server with automatic full-page reloads
 - Incremental builds that only process changed files
-- Incremental builds that only process changed files
 - Smart caching that adapts to your content

 ### Minimal Dependencies